 Consultation with impacted Town departments was ongoing throughout the project.
-The Mississaugas of the New Credit First Nation; Oakville Museum; and, local historical societies were also consulted in order to gain additional information and to ensure the accuracy of research materials.
-Materials sought were specific to developing an understanding of the history of property owners, property changes, or the historical and geographical context.
+The Mississaugas of the Credit First Nation; Oakville Galleries; and, local historical societies were also consulted in order to gain additional information and to ensure the accuracy of research materials.
+Materials sought were specific to developing an understanding of the history of property owners, property changes, and the property's historical and geographical context.